BA

 • the range of security challenges facing domestic and international actors

-• a compulsory dissertation to demonstrate your substantive knowledge in your chosen subject area.
+• a dissertation to demonstrate your substantive knowledge in your chosen subject area.

 How will I be taught?